 Every Sunday morning we meet together at 10am*.
 These services are an opportunity to connect with God and with one another as we gather to hear the Bible taught, sing and pray together, and to spend time with one another.
 There are children's and youth programmes on Sundays too.

-Other activities include House Groups, women's groups and gatherings, prayer days; all helping us to grow, support and encourage one another, and learning together what it means to follow Jesus Christ.
+Other activities include House Groups and prayer days; all helping us to grow, support and encourage one another, and learning together what it means to follow Jesus Christ.

 To love Jesus and love one another